This is long. I didn’t have time to make it shorter.

 It’s likely that everyone within sight of these words has cut some corners on quality and managed to get away with it.
 The software did ship, the bugs weren’t too awful, the debugging overtime didn’t kill anyone, the customers weren’t too unhappy.
 Therefore, it was a good decision.

 No!!!
 The fact that we got away with something does not mean it was a good decision.
 It means that it was not a fatal decision.2 There is really no evidence about what was fastest, much less best, coming from a situation where we cut corners and got away with it.
 No evidence at all.

 But lack of evidence doesn’t mean it’s a bad idea, at least not always.
-Maybe there are cases where it’s a good idea to test less than we “should”, keep the code less clean than we “should”.
+Maybe there are cases where it’s a good idea to test less than we “should”, keep the code less bright than we “should”.
 The question becomes, what’s “should”?

 “Should” is about our best judgment.
 “Should” is what we’d do if we were as good as we want to be, as conscientious as we want to be, as squared-away as we want to be.
 And when it comes to code, the best judgment we have in the room is the programmers, not the managers, Product Owners, or Product Champions.
 The programmers need to understand how good the code should be, and they need to hold themselves responsible to keep it that way.
 If the managers, Product Owners, Product Champions are any good at all, they’ll demand that the programmers keep the code as good as it “should” be, because that’s the way to deliver the most capability over the course of the effort.3

 Well, my best guess, based on over a half-century programming, and nearly two decades of “Agile”, is that slacking on testing and refactoring is never right.
 When Chet and I are programming, we can feel the push-back in the code tomorrow, if we didn’t test or refactor enough today.
 We will slow down tomorrow, based on inferior work today!